...

 We stayed at the Westin Chicago River North because we liked the location of it and because we had Marriott points to use for a free room.
 Note: If you haven’t started using a travel credit card to help make family travel more affordable, check out my favorite travel cards to get started.
 What are you waiting for?!

-I like the location where we stayed because it was a quick walk over to Millennium Park–which is a great spot for kids and is where you visit The Bean.
+I like the location where we stayed because it was a quick walk over to Millennium Park.
+And that’s a great spot for kids and is where you’ll find The Bean.
 Another great area to stay in would be the Magnificent Mile area of downtown because there are a lot of shops and restaurants, or closer to Navy Pier, which has a lot to do.

 Popular hotels in those areas include:

-Check out my other popular post – The Best Family Hotels in Chicago – for even more great hotel options, along with what is so great about each one.
+Check out my other popular post – The Best Family Hotels in Chicago – for even more great hotel options.
+I also share what is so great about each one.

 Deep Dish Pizza – A Must-Do On Your Chicago Family Vacation